replayio/docs/src/app/getting-started/add-console-logs-on-the-fly/page.md

 ---
-title: Add console logs on the fly
+title: Add console logs on the Fly
 description: Replay Test Suites bring time-travelling DevTools to your existing Cypress, Playwright or any other test suites
 ---